Welcome to our store Learn more

 G Clamps

-G clamps are commonly used for material holding purposes in drilling, cutting, or bonding processes.
-The rigid structure of G clamps enables them to exert a strong clamping force, which makes them suitable for woodworking, metalworking, and other fabrication purposes.
+G clamps are commonly used for firmly holding materials during drilling, cutting, gluing, or assembly processes.
+Their rigid frame design provides strong clamping force, making them suitable for woodworking, metalworking, and fabrication tasks where stability is essential.

 Bar Clamps & F Clamps

-Bar and F clamps are used for clamping large or long materials.
-They are commonly used in carpentry, furniture, and panel manufacturing processes where equal pressure on a larger surface area is needed.
+Bar clamps and F clamps are designed for holding larger or longer materials.
+They are widely used in carpentry, panel work, and furniture making where even pressure distribution is required.

 Spring Clamps